Mihaly Csikszentmihalyi

 Mihaly Csikszentmihalyi (1934–2021)

-A Hungarian-born American psychologist and the creator of Flow theory.
-As one of the key figures in positive psychology, he scientifically explored when humans feel their happiest and most creative.
+A Hungarian-born American psychologist and the founder of Flow theory.
+One of the central figures in positive psychology, he scientifically explored when humans are at their happiest and most creative.

-Flow is a state of optimal experience in which a person becomes completely absorbed in an activity, loses track of time, self-consciousness fades, and the activity itself becomes its own reward.
-Csikszentmihalyi systematized this phenomenon by interviewing thousands of people — artists, athletes, scientists, and everyday individuals.
+Flow refers to a state of Optimal Experience in which a person is so completely absorbed in an activity that they lose track of time, self-consciousness fades away, and the activity itself becomes its own reward.
+Csikszentmihalyi systematized this phenomenon by interviewing thousands of artists, athletes, scientists, and everyday people.

-For flow to occur, certain conditions are needed: the difficulty of the task and the person's skill level must be well-balanced, with clear goals and immediate feedback.
-If it is too easy, boredom sets in; if too difficult, anxiety arises.
-Csikszentmihalyi showed that flow is possible in all areas of life — work, play, creative pursuits, sports — and that people who frequently experience flow report higher life satisfaction and happiness.
+Several conditions are necessary for flow to occur.
+There must be an appropriate balance between the difficulty of the task and the individual's skill level, along with clear goals and immediate feedback.
+If a task is too easy, boredom sets in; if it is too difficult, anxiety arises.
+Csikszentmihalyi demonstrated that flow is possible in all areas of life — work, play, creative pursuits, and physical activity — and that people who frequently experience flow report higher life satisfaction and greater happiness.

 💡 Real-Life Example

-Happiness is not something that just happens.
-It is something that you prepare for, cultivate, and manage personally.
+Happiness is not something that happens by chance.
+It is something that must be prepared for, cultivated, and personally managed.

 Related Terms